intersystems/language-server/README.md

 ## Dependencies

-This extension requires that the [vscode-objectscript](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) extension be downloaded and enabled.
+This extension depends on the [vscode-objectscript](https://marketplace.visualstudio.com/items?itemName=consistem-sistemas.vscode-objectscript) extension be downloaded and enabled.

 ## InterSystems Product Compatibility